 In addition, while there is no prohibition to invest in Argentina from certain jurisdictions, foreign entities incorporated in jurisdictions considered as non-cooperative on fiscal transparency or in the fight against money laundering and terrorism financing will be subject to further scrutiny when submitting an application to register before the IGJ.

-There are also some negative tax impacts associated with channelling investments in Argentine companies through a vehicle incorporated in any jurisdiction considered as non-cooperative on fiscal transparency or in a nil or low tax jurisdiction, as defined by the Income Tax Law.
+There are also some negative tax impacts associated with channelling investments in Argentine companies through a vehicle incorporated in any jurisdiction considered under the Income Tax Law as non-cooperative (i.e., any jurisdiction that has not entered into an information exchange agreement or a double taxation treaty (DTT) with Argentina or entered into any of the foregoing but does not comply with its obligation to share information) or in a nil or low tax jurisdiction (i.e., any country, jurisdiction dominium, territory, associated state or special tax regime in which the maximum corporate income tax rate is lower than 15 per cent).
 In principle, equity contributions in Argentine companies are tax neutral for the shareholder and the Argentine entity receiving the funds.
-However, the Argentine Tax Procedure Law sets forth a legal presumption by which incoming funds from those jurisdictions will be deemed to be an 'unjustified equity increase' on the Argentine entity, no matter the nature of the operation involved.
+However, the Argentine Tax Procedure Law sets forth a legal presumption by which incoming funds from non-cooperative or nil or low tax jurisdictions will be deemed to be an 'unjustified equity increase' on the Argentine entity, no matter the nature of the operation involved.
 Unjustified equity increases on the Argentine entity are subject to income tax and value added tax, and in both cases, the tax rates would be assessed on 110 per cent of the amount of funds transferred.
-Although Argentine residents may rebut such legal presumption, the standards required by the Argentine tax authority are difficult to meet.
+Although Argentine entities receiving the funds may rebut such legal presumption, the standards required by the Argentine tax authority are difficult to meet.

 Most of the private equity transactions in Argentina consist of the acquisition of non-listed entities, and transactions are implemented as per usual international terms.
 In terms of the transaction documents, the higher the interest acquired, the more bargaining power the purchaser will have.
 If acquiring control, the purchaser will be interested in reducing as much as possible the minority shareholders' rights after closing.
 If seeking a minority investment, the purchaser will seek to obtain as much control of the investment as possible, fixing aggravated majorities for certain sensitive matters, securing the appointment of a certain number of board members, etc.